-Below are listed the most important characteristics of a PDF document generated by Telerik Reporting engine:
+Below are listed the most important characteristics of a PDF document generated by the Telerik Reporting engine:

-- Description for non-textual items - the PictureBox, Graph and Map items should provide meaningful accessible descriptions in the report definition.
-This description will be persisted used in a tag elements with configured actual and alternate text.
-Other graphical primitives like borders will be treated as non-informational elements and will be added in the PDF document structure as artifacts.
+- Description for non-textual items - The PictureBox, Graph, and Map items should provide meaningful accessible descriptions in the report definition.
+This description will be persisted and used in tag elements with configured actual and alternate text.
+Other graphical primitives like borders will be treated as non-informational elements and will be added to the PDF document structure as artifacts.

 - Annotations - all the links in the document will have a respective link annotation object in the PDF structure.

 - Document Title - The title should be provided from the device information settings object.
 In case it is unavailable, the DocumentName property of the report will be used instead.

 - Document Natural Language - The document language should be provided from the device information settings object.
 In case it is unavailable, the Name of the Culture property of the report will be used instead.